Whether you’re pre-med or a first-year medical student, studying far from home isn’t easy for anyone.

-If you don’t “play well with others” (and can afford to live on your own), consider flying solo.
+One special guide If you don’t “play well with others” (and can afford to live on your own), consider flying solo.
 Not only will you maintain your personal space, but you’ll also limit unnecessary stress.

 Manage Your Money

-Are your parents assisting you with finances?
+Are your parents guide and assisting you with finances?
 Are you surviving off of your savings or taking on a part-time job during med school?
 Are you eligible for a scholarship?
 The first few months of studying abroad are exciting, but it’s hard to avoid going broke at the end of each month.
 Aside from memorizing swathes of information, one of the biggest challenges for surviving medical school is sticking to a budget.

 Consider the cost of living in Aruba: How much do drinks, food, and transportation cost?
 If you aren’t much of a cook, how often can you afford to eat at restaurants?